Results

 Result

-Elevated chronic disease from a policy footnote to a campaign issue.
-Presidential candidates across both parties were challenged publicly to address chronic disease in their health care platforms.
+Elevated chronic disease from a policy footnote to a campaign issue during the 2008 presidential cycle.
+Candidates across both parties were publicly challenged to address chronic disease in their health care platforms.
 The Partnership went on to become an internationally recognized coalition that continues to advocate for chronic disease prevention and management policy.

 Swipe or use arrows to navigate